couchbaselabs/cbl-realm-template-app-swiftui-todo/README.md

 The code of the application was modified to validate that write access is only allowed by users that own the tasks and the Data Access and Validation script was added in the Capella setup instructions that limits whom can write updates.

 > [!TIP]
 > Develoeprs can use a Custom [Replication Conflict Resolution](https://docs.couchbase.com/couchbase-lite/current/android/conflict.html#custom-conflict-resolution) to receive the result in your applications code and then revert the change.
 >

-In this conversion, the logic of controlling security was done in the DatabaseService class.

 ### deleteTask method